On this page

 Land acknowledgements for SFU

 The Office of Aboriginal Peoples provides information on the territories that SFU occupies, and the Bill Reid Centre provides the Coast Salish places names for areas around Burnaby Mountain, which in Sḵwx̱wú7mesh (Squamish) is known as Lhuḵw’lkuḵw’áyten, meaning "where the bark gets pe[e]led in the spring."
 This name is derived from the word for the arbutus tree, lhulhuḵw’ay or "always peeling tree."
-The Bill Reid Centre provides an audio recording of Lhuḵw’lkuḵw’áyten, providing learns an opportunity to hear, and practice, the pronunciation of the mountain's name.
+The Bill Reid Centre provides an audio recording of Lhuḵw’lkuḵw’áyten, providing learners an opportunity to hear, and practice, the pronunciation of the mountain's name.

 From the SFU Communicators Toolkit, here are recommendations for land acknowledgements for each of the three campuses: